factorhouse/kpow-secure/README.md

 [![CircleCI](https://circleci.com/gh/operatr-io/kpow-secure.svg?style=svg&circle-token=6e95b380dbe34c368a074c2c061053cebaa1a29d)](https://circleci.com/gh/operatr-io/kpow-secure)

-A utility library containing Clojure implementation, Java API, and CLI for simple, secure configuration with standard Java AES encryption and PBKDF2 master key generation.
-Can be used standalone or integrated with your application.
+A library for simple, secure configuration with standard Java AES encryption and PBKDF2 master key generation.

+Can be used standalone or integrated with your application. containing Clojure implementation, Java API, and CLI.

+Contains:

+* Clojure implementation.
+* CLI interface.
+* Java API.

 This library can be used to secure configuration for [kPow for Apache Kafka](https://kpow.io).